What is an internship?

 One of the other great perks?
 You can even earn college credit for internships!

 Some majors require an internship course as part of their curricula, whereas other majors do not.
-Career Services offers an all-majors internship elective, titled "Cooperative Internship" (IDS 3947).
+All majors can earn elective internship credit, titled "Cooperative Internship" (IDS 3947).

 The Center is here to help you find an internship, but if you are intending to complete one for academic credit, you will need to work with your academic advisor and/or the faculty instructing the course to ensure you will meet academic requirements.

 We highly recommend that you look into your options and plan your academic schedule in advance.
 If you are interested in earning credit for an internship, please consult with your academic advisor.
 Here’s the process:

 Micro-Internships help organizations get immediate support while identifying and evaluating candidates for future hiring needs.
 Unlike traditional internships, these paid opportunities typically range from five to 40 hours of work, can be completed year-round, and help teams scale up seamlessly -- with no unnecessary expense.